apache/flink/docs/dev/table/connectors/index.md

 ### Primary Key

 Primary key constraints tell that a column or a set of columns of a table are unique and they do not contain nulls.
-Primary key uniquely identify a row in a table.
+Primary key uniquely identifies a row in a table.

 The primary key of a source table is a metadata information for optimization.
 The primary key of a sink table is usually used by the sink implementation for upserting.

 SQL standard specifies that a constraint can either be ENFORCED or NOT ENFORCED.
 This controls if the constraint checks are performed on the incoming/outgoing data.
-Flink does not own the data therefore the only mode we want to support is the NOT ENFORCED mode.
+Flink does not own the data the only mode we want to support is the NOT ENFORCED mode.
 Its up to the user to ensure that the query enforces key integrity.

 <div class="codetabs" markdown="1">
 <div data-lang="SQL" markdown="1">